Wildcard Domain Redirect using AWS CloudFront Functions

 }

 The required format for CloudFront Functions looks like the one in the code snippet.
-Strangely they differ from regular Lambda and Lambda@Edge functions when it comes to the statusCode field name and the way that headers are specified.
-As I already explained the idea of this function is to update just the target host address to include another apex domain.
-To achieve we redirect the user using the Location header and an appropriate status code.
-Usually you use either 301, 302, 307 or 308 for redirects you read more about these status codes on MDN.
-Depending on your use case you might want to change the code to use your status code of choice.
+Strangely, they differ from regular Lambda and Lambda@Edge functions when it comes to the statusCode field name and the way that headers are specified.
+As I already explained, the idea of this function is to update just the target host address to include another apex domain.
+To achieve this, we redirect the user using the Location header and an appropriate status code.
+Usually, you use either 301, 302, 307, or 308 for redirects.
+You can read more about these status codes on MDN.
+Depending on your use case, you might want to change the code to use your status code of choice.

-To change the apex domain we first extract the domain which was accessed from the Host request header.
-Then because domains always consist of at least two parts separated by dots we take advantage of this and use the split method to create an array that contains all the segments.
-Next we replace both the second last and last segment with the ones corresponding to our target domain.
+To change the apex domain, we first extract the domain that was accessed from the Host request header.
+Then, because domains always consist of at least two parts separated by dots, we take advantage of this and use the split method to create an array that contains all the segments.
+Next, we replace both the second last and last segments with the ones corresponding to our target domain.
 Remember to adjust this to redirect to your own domain!
-Finally we join the array back into a single string using the join method and a dot as separator.
+Finally, we join the array back into a single string using the join method and a dot as a separator.

-Regarding the path (found in request.uri in function code) we don’t change it and simply append it to our adjusted host.
+Regarding the path (found in request.uri in the function code), we don’t change it and simply append it to our adjusted host.
 You might have also noticed that I hard-coded the protocol to be https.
-I chose to do so because every website in 2021 should use it by default anyways and if yours is not then you are clearly doing something wrong and need to change that immediately!
+I chose to do so because every website in 2021 should use it by default anyway, and if yours is not, then you are clearly doing something wrong and need to change that immediately!

 Linking the function